xericguzman/domination/README.md

 # DOMination

-In this assignment, we'll be writing a list of functions that affect the DOM in various ways.
+In this assignment, we'll be writing functions that affect the DOM in various ways.

 ### Tasks